 After 15+ years and thousands of applicants, we know what works and what doesn't.
-Unlike many companies, we religiously follow up with EVERY SINGLE STUDENT to see where they get in and where they don't.
-Those results you see in the chart here.
+Unlike many companies, we religiously follow up with EVERY SINGLE STUDENT to see where they got in and where they didn't.
+What you see in the chart to the right is the real, years-long acceptance rate of our students, not just the responses to one small survey.

 We'll talk about your goals, your stats, and what you need to do to get in.